All Day Kindergarten

 Our all-day Kindergarten program allows for a very rich, challenging and comprehensive curriculum.
 There is enough time for not only academic instruction, but also the equally important free play which promotes motor coordination, sharing and socialization.

-Saint James School is fully accredited by the Western Association of Schools and Colleges.
+St. James School is fully accredited by the Western Association of Schools and Colleges.
 The school curriculum meets and exceeds both State and Diocesan standards

 Our Kindergarten is staffed by a fully-credentialed teacher and a full-time instructional aide.
+In addition, the school’s reading resource specialist focuses on inventive spelling, journal writing and storytelling.

-Saint James School uses the phonics-based Pearson Scott Foresman Reading Kindergarten series.
+St. James School uses the phonics-based Pearson Scott Foresman Reading Kindergarten series.
 The curriculum also focuses on best practices for teacing beginning literacy skills.

 The method of Transitional Manuscript is taught because it has proven most effective in learning how to write the alphabet.

 Children play both indoors and outdoors, promoting motor coordination, imagination, fair play, sharing and sportsmanship.
+During free play, children experience leadership, problem solving, social skills and language development.
+When children are playing, they are learning.

 The Kindergarten topics include; 5 senses, Healthy Habits, Characteristics of Pets, Characteristics of Objects, Growth of Plants, Living and Non-Living Things, Seasons and Weather Conditions.